Twin Pregnancy Warning Signs: When to Call Your Doctor

 2. Weight Management: Regular weight checks help identify any concerns.

-3. Glucose Tolerance Tests: These are crucial for early detection of abnormalities.
+3. Glucose Tolerance Tests: These are crucial for early detection of blood sugar abnormalities.

-4. Prenatal Care: Consistent check-ups guarantee effective management throughout your pregnancy.
+4. Prenatal Care: Consistent check-ups allow for effective management throughout your pregnancy.

 Symptoms Awareness